jenetics/jenetics/README.md

 ### 0/1 Knapsack Problem

 In the knapsack problem a set of items, together with their size and value, is given.
-The task is to select a disjoint subset so that the total size does not exeed the knapsacks size.  ([Wikipedia: Knapsack problem][http://en.wikipedia.org/wiki/Knapsack_problem|Wikipedia: Knapsack problem]) For the 0/1 knapsack problem we define a BitChromosome, one bit for each item.
+The task is to select a disjoint subset so that the total size does not exeed the knapsacks size.  ([Wikipedia: Knapsack problem][http://en.wikipedia.org/wiki/Knapsack_problem]) For the 0/1 knapsack problem we define a `BitChromosome`, one bit for each item.
 If the ith BitGene is set to one the ith item is selected.

 	import org.jscience.mathematics.number.Float64;